jeosol/hello-world-docker/README.markdown

 ## Build Docker Image

 Build a docker image requires a base image on which we write further instructions using specifications in a file called **Dockerfile**.
-From this base image, we can install required libraries, copy our source code and perform any other required operations, e.g., source compilations to generate an executable.
-Finally, we save the updated image with a new name and this image can be run as a docker container later on.
+From this base image, we can install required libraries, copy our source code repositories and perform any other required operations, e.g., source compilations to generate an executable.
+Finally, we save the updated image with a new name and this image can be run as a container later.
 Please see [docker](https://docs.docker.com/engine/reference/builder/) for more details.

 We are going to build two docker images for the **hello-world** project.
 The two images illustrate one of many ways to use docker containers.